 Jade Factory - Learn about one of China's most symbolic and important materials: jade, at this comprehensive factory.
-Learn how to spot real jade, watch artisans at work carving this precious stone, and even buy a piece to take home yourself.
+Understand how to tell if jade is real or fake and watch artisans at work, carving this emerald stone into works of art.